waocats/crabgo/src/doc/src/reference/registry-index.md

 ## Index Format

 The following defines the format of the index.
-New features are occasionally added, which are only understood starting with the version of Cargo that introduced them.
-Older versions of Cargo may not be able to use packages that make use of new features.
-However, the format for older packages should not change, so older versions of Cargo should be able to use them.
+New features are occasionally added, which are only understood starting with the version of Crabgo that introduced them.
+Older versions of Crabgo may not be able to use packages that make use of new features.
+However, the format for older packages should not change, so older versions of Crabgo should be able to use them.

 ### Index Configuration
-The root of the index contains a file named `config.json` which contains JSON information used by Cargo for accessing the registry.
+The root of the index contains a file named `config.json` which contains JSON information used by Crabgo for accessing the registry.
 This is an example of what the [crates.io] config file looks like:

 ```javascript